dbrennand/home-ops/docs/infrastructure/opentofu.md

 ## :lock: Secrets

-The [1Password Terraform provider](https://search.opentofu.org/provider/1password/onepassword/latest) is used to retrieve credentials for Proxmox and an SSH key used during VM creation by the [`proxmox_vm`](https://github.com/dbrennand/home-ops/tree/main/terraform/modules/proxmox_vm) module.
+The [1Password Terraform provider](https://search.opentofu.org/provider/1password/onepassword/latest) is used to retrieve credentials for Proxmox and an SSH key used during VM creation.

 ## Usage